daverosoff/degd/decks/02/Deck.md

 ## Logistic growth of population

 - Tiny babies know that bacteria populations grow exponentially
-- This is because $P = rP$; the same fraction of the population is always reproducing
+- This is because $P' = rP$; the same fraction of the population is always reproducing
 - But does this growth continue forever?